taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 The chapters before have shown you that observable state in MobX can be far away managed in stores yet it could be used in the local state of the view layer too.
 Should MobX be used instead of `this.state` and `this.setState()` in React?
 Be clear about how close you want to keep your MobX state to your view layer.

 Another thing you should have an opinion about is how you update your observable state.
 Do you mutate the state directly in your view?
 Going this path would lead to coupling your state closer to your view layer.
 On the other hand, you could use explicit MobX actions.
 It would keep your state mutation at one place.
-You can make them even mandatory by using the `useStrict()` functionality provided by MobX.
+You can make them even mandatory by using the `configure()` functionality with enforced actions.
 That way, every state mutation would have to go through an explicit action.
 No direct mutations of the state would be allowed anymore.
-Recommendation: You should make your state mutations as explicit as possible with actions and `useStrict()`.
+Recommendation: You should make your state mutations as explicit as possible with actions, `configure()` and the `enforceActions` flag set to true.

 When using MobX to complement your view layer, you would need to decide on how to pass your state around.
 You can simply allocate your state next to your components, import it directly from another file using JavaScript ES6 import and export statements, pass it down explicitly (e.g. in React with props) or pass it down implicitly from your root component with `inject()` function and the `Provider` component.
 You should avoid to mix up these things and follow one opinionated way.
 Recommendation: You should use the `inject()` function and `Provider` component to make your state implicitly accessible to your view layer.